A Foodcentric Life

 Ingredients for a pumpkin smoothie on a marble counter.

-• Milk: For this smoothie I use homemade almond milk but you can use your favorite brand.
-If you have nut allergies try oat milk, rice milk, or dairy milk.
-If the smoothie gets too thick, add a little water.
+1. Milk - I use homemade almond milk, but any favorite brand works.
+For nut allergies, try oat milk, rice milk, or regular dairy milk.
+If your smoothie is too thick, add a splash of water.

-• Sweetener: To sweeten try either pumpkin stevia drops, pure maple syrup, sugar-free keto maple syrup with monk fruit (what I use for no added sugar), or honey.
+4. Sweetener - Options include pumpkin stevia drops, pure maple syrup, sugar-free maple syrup with monk fruit (my go-to), or honey.

 Chef's Tool Tip: Handheld grinders.
 Small handheld grinders are a handy kitchen tool.
 Use them for coffee beans, whole spices, nuts and seeds.
 I use one to grind my flaxseed each day and for whole black peppercorns.